Simplified energy landscape of the $\phi^4$ model and the phase transition

 The critical temperature is $T_c=J$.

-In \cite{hk1} the large deviation theory was applied to find out the microcanonical entropy $s(v,m)$ of the mean-field $\phi^4$ model (\ref{Vtradmf}).
-This theory can be applied to the model (\ref{Vmf}) as well.
-We expect no qualitative difference in the properties of $s(v,m)$, which is analytic and non-concave.
-The non-concavity is allowed by the long-range interactions and is strictly related ot the SBPT, while it is forbidden in the short-range case.
+In \cite{hk1}, the large deviation theory was applied to find out the entropy $s(v,m)$ of the mean-field $\phi^4$ model (\ref{Vtradmf}) and of the same model without interaction.
+That theory can be applied to the model (\ref{Vmf}) as well.
+We expect no qualitative difference in the properties of $s(v,m)$ which is analytic and non-concave.
+The non-concavity is allowed by the long-range interactions and is strictly related to the SBPT, whereas it is forbidden in the short-range case \cite{lanford,galla,hk,k2}.
+In simple terms, an equilibrium configuration of a short-range system in the broken symmetry phase can be divided by a layer into two domains each with magnetization oriented independently of the other.
+This is made possible because the potential energy at the layer becomes negligible compared with the total one in the thermodynamic limit.
 Here, we limit to give the domain of $s(v,m)$, whose contour is given by the potential evaluated on the straight line in configuration space passing by the origin of coordinates and orthogonal to the hyperplanes at constant $m$: $v(m)=m^4/4-Jm^2/2$.
 It is plotted in Fig. \ref{pphi4_sdomain_fig}.